 Finally, to investigate whether the effect sizes computed based on the four awareness/recollective memory criteria differ from one another, we combined the datasets used in all of the above analyses into one and used a multilevel meta-analysis with the awareness exclusion criterion as a moderator.
 A random intercept for data collection site was included to account for the statistical dependency between effect sizes coming from related samples.
 The moderator test did not demonstrate evidence that the results of the four criteria differed from each other, Q(3) = 2.76, p = .430.

 Although we obtained an EC effect when using the original authors’ (Olson & Fazio, 2001) awareness exclusion criterion, no such EC effects were found when any of the other three alternative exclusion criteria were employed.
 Of course, the difference between significant and non-significant is not itself significant (Gelman & Stern, 2006): as such, it is important to also note the non-significant effect of exclusion criteria type in the multilevel moderator meta-analysis.
 As such, while it is correct to say that a significant EC effect was found for only the primary Olson and Fazio (2001) criterion and not the other three secondary criteria, we also cannot conclude that EC effects in the surveillance task depend on or differ between the specific way in which contingency awareness/recollective memory is measured.
+We note that this combination of results from the multivariate moderator meta-analysis and the individual univariate meta analyses was not covered by our preregistered plans for interpretation of results (for detailed discussion see Supplementary Online Materials – Reviewed).

 Comparison of ‘contingency-aware’ vs. ‘unaware’ participants.
 In all previous analyses, ‘contingency-aware’ participants were excluded.
 Yet one could also examine whether awareness/recollective memory moderate the size of EC effects.
 With this in mind, we divided participants into two groups (‘aware’ and ‘unaware’) using the four aforementioned criteria, and then carried out an additional set of secondary analyses that compared EC effects between these two groups using a multilevel moderator meta-analysis model.
 Note however that the results obtained from such a comparison should be interpreted with extreme caution.
-First, any attempt to detect differences in EC effects between putatively ‘aware’ and ‘unaware’ participants will ultimately depend on the reliability of the awareness measure used, and of the EC procedure itself (Shanks, 2017).
+Previous research has argued that it is conceptually and statistically problematic to use one outcome measure as a moderator of another outcome measure, due to the correlational nature of their relation (e.g., Gawronski & Walther, 2012).
+More broadly, caution is warranted in the interpretation of all analyses, given that any attempt to detect differences in EC effects between putatively ‘aware’ and ‘unaware’ participants will ultimately depend on the reliability of the awareness measure used, and of the EC procedure itself (Shanks, 2017).
 Previous evidence suggests that unconscious learning paradigms and awareness tests tend to yield unreliable measures (e.g., Vadillo et al., 2020).
-Second, it is conceptually and statistically problematic to use one outcome measure as a moderator of another outcome measure, due to the correlational nature of their relation (e.g., Gawronski & Walther, 2012).